Herbert Shea

 ME-232

-The student acquires the basics of stress analysis and deformation of linear elastic beams subjected to traction, shear, torsion, flexure; the influence coefficients an energy method to analyze statically determined and indetermined structures; rupture criteria.
+Master the fundamentals of stress and strain analysis of linear elastic beams subjected to tension, shear, torsion, and bending; influence coefficients and the energy method for analyzing isostatic and hyperstatic systems; failure criteria.

 Scaling in MEMS